1 year product guarantee

 Winter Leg Care

 Though we know to keep our horses wrapped up in cosy rugs to keep them warm in winter time, it is all too easy to forget about their leg care.
-Cold, wet weather can leave your horse with stiff and painful joints, particularly if he has arthritis.
-Turning your horse out in muddy fields can lead to injury and possible mud fever.
+Cold wet weather can cause all sorts of ailments, especially if you’re turning your horse out in muddy fields.

 Trying to manage your horse and minimise risk can be a challenge for all of us.